lahirumenik/RAG-Tutorial/README.md

 ### 7. Experiment with RAG

-The main logic is in **rag.py**, which contains comments explaining the retrieval and generation process.
+The main logic for Retrieval-Augmented Generation (RAG) is implemented in **rag.py**.
+This file contains detailed comments explaining the retrieval and generation process.

-## Future Improvements

-This is a simple RAG system.
-For better results, consider:

-1. **Better embeddings** for improved retrieval.
-2. **Using metadata** in search.
-3. **Finetuning the LLM** for improved answers.
-4. **Adjusting retrieval parameters** to get more relevant documents.
-5. **Using cross-encoder reranking** for better selection.
+To deepen your understanding, study the **rag.py** file and experiment with it by:

+- Using your own documents by adding them to the `data` folder.
+- Running `vectorstore.py` to process the documents and update the FAISS vector store.
+- Changing different parameters in `rag.py` to observe how they affect retrieval and generation.

+After modifying parameters and adding new documents, execute the RAG pipeline to analyze its performance and see how retrieval affects the final generated response.

 This tutorial is designed to help you **understand RAG basics** and experiment with it on your own machine.
 Happy learning! 🚀